Alex-Nygaard/Martian-communication/README.md

 1. The messages are translated flawslessly to binary and back
 1. The messages are transmitted flawlessly between the source and receiver - with no data loss

-To evaluate the quality of this program, one must utilize a test plan to check the success criteria:
+These points of success can be broken down into specific practical parts of the system functionality, thus the product can easily be evaluated.
+To evaluate the quality of this system, one must utilize a test plan to check the success criteria:

 ![test_plan](testPlan.png)
-*Figure X: Test plan with inputs and outputs*
+*Figure 1: Test plan with inputs and outputs*

 Design